Saths0106/Matt-Jenks-Public/README.md

 # Matt-Jenks-Public

-# This Repository is for potential employers to view what I have worked on during my classes and understand where I am as a programmer but since it is public some of the code I have worked on will not be available here.
-If you want additional coding samples please let me know, I can provide some code from projects I've been working on in my free time.
+# This Repository is for potential employers to view some examples of code I have written to understand where I am as a programmer.
+I have specifically created a text based RPG game to serve as a solid example, starting from 4/21/2021 and being updated daily over the next few days.